Working With Data

 - Filtering & SubsettingFiltering particular parts of a dataframe via logical operators and other methods

-- Selecting ColumnsColumn operations via different methods
+- Selecting & Renaming ColumnsColumn operations via different methods

 - Grouping & SummarizingSummarizing data that belong to definable groups